 Cancers caused by smoking in Europe

 Tobacco smoking is the major preventable cause of cancer.
-It is estimated to be an attributable factor for more than 757,000 cancer cases each year (one in five cancer cases in Europe in 2018).
-By implementing tobacco control measures such as the WHO Framework Convention on Tobacco Control (WHO FCTC), prevalence of tobacco smoking and exposure to tobacco smoke will be reduced, and consequently the heavy burden of disease and death attributable to it.
+It is estimated to be an attributable factor for more than 757 000 cancer cases per year in Europe (1 in 5 cancer cases in Europe in 2018).
+Implementing tobacco control measures such as the World Health Organization Framework Convention on Tobacco Control (WHO FCTC), enables reductions of the prevalence of tobacco smoking and exposure to tobacco smoke, and consequently decreases the heavy burden of disease and death attributable to this cause.

-Proportion of cancers and number of new cases each year that are attributable to tobacco smoking could be prevented.The 19.4% of cancer cases in Europe attributable to tobacco consists predominantly of cancer of the lung.
-Cancers of other sites account for 50% of cancers caused by smoking in Europe.
+Proportion of cancer cases that are attributable to tobacco smoking, and number of new cases per year that could be prevented.Most of the 19.4% of cancer cases in Europe that are attributable to tobacco (population attributable fraction; PAF) are cancers of the lung.
+Cancers at other sites account for 50% of cancers caused by tobacco smoking in Europe.

 Infographics produced in partnership with Cancer Research UK